pizzafactory-contorno/qemu-xilinx/README.md

 # qemu-xilinx
-Xilinx version of QEMU built by PizzaFactory
+Eclipse/Contorno side dish image that contains Xilinx version of QEMU built by PizzaFactory